 Before you take Cuvposa, tell your doctor if you have kidney disease, heart disease, a heart rhythm disorder, a stomach disorder, a colostomy or ileostomy, a thyroid disorder, high blood pressure, vision problems, or numbness and tingling.

 You should not use Cuvposa if you are allergic to glycopyrrolate, or if you have:

-bladder obstruction or other urination problems;
+a bladder obstruction or other urination problems;

-a bowel obstruction called paralytic ileus;
+a stomach or bowel obstruction (including paralytic ileus);

 severe ulcerative colitis or toxic megacolon;